Meer informatie over de Westerkerk?

 Westerkerk may be closed subject to changes.
 We apologize for any inconvenience.

-The church is closed on 1 October and 14-18 October.
+The church is closed from 14 until 18 October.

 You are also very welcome to join us for worship: